Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Introduction

 where $\alpha>0$ is a model parameter regulating the tradeoff between data fidelity and TV prior.
 In a Bayesian framework, it corresponds to the maximum a posteriori estimator of a summation process with Laplace distributed increments under a Laplacian noise model; see, e.g., \cite{unser2014introduction}.
 Kovac and Dümbgen \cite{dumbgen2009extensions} have derived an exact solver of complexity $\Oc(N \log N)$ for \eqref{eq:l1tv}.
-While finalizing the present paper, the authors became aware of the recent preprint of Kolmogorov et al. \cite{kolmogorov2015total} which describes a solver of complexity $\Oc(N \log\log N).$ The differences of these methods to our approach will be discussed below.
+Recently, Kolmogorov et al.~\cite{kolmogorov2015total} have proposed a solver of complexity $\Oc(N \log\log N).$

-Recently, total variation regularization on non-vectorial data spaces such as, e.g., Riemannian manifolds has received a lot of interest \cite{chan2001total, CS13,WDS2013, lellmann2013total, grohs2014total}.
+Recently, total variation regularization on non-vectorial data spaces such as, e.g., Riemannian manifolds has received a lot of interest \cite{chan2001total, CS13,WDS2013, lellmann2013total, grohs2014total, baust2015total}.
 The non-vectorial setting is a major challenge because the total variation problem is, in general, not anymore convex.
-One of the simplest examples, where the $L^1$-TV functional is a nonconvex functional on, are circle-valued data.
-Such data appear, for example, as phase signals (which are defined modulo $2\pi$) and as time series of angles.
+One of the simplest examples, where the $L^1$-TV functional is nonconvex, is circle-valued data.
+Such data appears, for example, as phase signals (which are defined modulo $2\pi$) and as time series of angles.
 Particular examples for the latter are the data on the orientation of the bacterial flagellar motor \cite{sowa2005direct} and the data on wind directions \cite{davis2002statistics}.
 The $L^1$-TV functional for circle-valued data $y \in \T^N$ is given by